WhatsApp/StringPacks/README.md

 }
 ```

-Here, both `"es-MX"` and `"es-ES"` locales would be packed into a single pack file.
-But locales like `"zh-TW"` and `"zh-CN"` shouldn't be mapped to `"zh"` because they are written in different scripts.
+Here, translations in `"es"`, `"es-MX"` and `"es-ES"` locales would be packed into `strings_es.pack` file.

-To support region specific locales, you need to implement [StringPacksLocaleMetaDataProvider.java](library/src/main/java/com/whatsapp/stringpacks/StringPacksLocaleMetaDataProvider.java) and register the provider in your custom application.
+If you are supporting any of the following features, you need to implement [StringPacksLocaleMetaDataProvider.java](library/src/main/java/com/whatsapp/stringpacks/StringPacksLocaleMetaDataProvider.java) and register the provider in your custom `Application` class
+1. Packing translations for multiple locales (for example, `es-MX`, `es`) in to one `.pack` file, or
+2. Fallback feature, or
+3. Supporting region specific locales

 ```java
 // Java